ramiss/FPVRaceOne/README.md

 ### Connectivity
 - **WiFi Access Point** — works with any browser on any device (laptop, pc, phone or tablet) with wifi, no app required
-- **Built-in Multi-Node Networking** — up to 8 lap timers can connect together to to run a multi pilot race.
+- **Built-in Multi-Node Networking** — up to 8 lap timers can connect together to run a multi pilot race.

 ### Signal Processing

-An RSSI processing pipeline optimized for the ESP32:
+**Hardware-timed acquisition.** The ESP32-C6's ADC samples the RX5808's RSSI line continuously into a DMA ring at **20 kHz**, completely independent of CPU scheduling.

-**Kalman → Median-of-3 → 7-sample moving average → EMA → step limiter**
+**Single-stage filtering.** A running median with a small odd window (**N = 3–15**, default **7**, set by the Pipeline Smoothing slider).
+A median rejects isolated spike samples outright while preserving the true peak amplitude of a fast pass — the property a mean-based filter doesn't have.
+Backed by a two-sample enter debounce, so a brief noise burst cannot open a crossing, and a watchdog that releases the crossing state if RSSI drifts up to the enter threshold and stays there.

 ### RSSI Automatic Calibration Wizard
 Guided calibration wizard with real-time RSSI charts: Fly 3 passes over the start gate (timer) and let the wizard auto calibrate
 - Automatic 3-peak detection with manual override
-- Enter / Exit threshold calculation with conservative safety margins (Enter ≈ 95 % of weakest peak, Exit ≈ 7 RSSI units below Enter, raised above the noise floor)
+- Enter / Exit threshold calculation with conservative safety margins (Enter ≈ 95 % of weakest peak, Exit = Enter − 4, raised above the noise floor)
 - Peak-spread warning if the three peaks aren't reasonably equal — flagged for re-fly before applying
-- Live RSSI chart shows exactly what the lap detector sees (final pipeline output) **Note that the timer can only record for 100 seconds.
-It is recommended to fly through the timing gate, to the next closest gate, back through the gate to the next gate and back through a third time.
-Land and stop recording.
+- Live RSSI chart shows exactly what the lap detector sees (final pipeline output) **Note:** recording is capped at **100 seconds**, and the wizard stops on its own when it gets there.
+If the timer is short on memory it will grant a shorter window and tell you so on screen before you start.
+Nothing is recorded until you press **Start Recording**, so take your position at the gate first.
+Fly through the timing gate, on to the next closest gate, back through the gate (out to the next gate on the other side), and back through a third time — then land and press **Stop Recording**.

 ### Multi-Node Racing — Built-In Race Directing
 Network **up to 8 devices** together using on-board Wifi (no router or extra hardware required).
 One device runs in **Master** mode (race director); up to seven **Client** devices join the master's WiFi and forward laps automatically.
 Each pilot should remain connected to their own device over wifi.
 All devices in multi-mode will see the entire race board.